Maverix Studio

 Scrub — Validation Layer

 Scrub runs after Claire completes her call and captures updates.
-It is a deterministic rules engine — not an AI model — that validates every field Claire modified before it reaches the write layer.
+It validates what Claire captured on the call — not pre-call filtering.
+Scrub is a deterministic rules engine — not an AI model — that validates every field Claire modified before it reaches the write layer.
 Nothing goes to the write layer without passing through Scrub.

 Validation Rules